iKAN2025/Nighthawk-Pages/_posts/2024-03-14-2021CollegeboardReview.md

 # Reflection on CSP Collegeboard Exam Questions

 ![score.png](/Nighthawk-Pages/images/score2.png)
 During my recent CSP Collegeboard Exam, I did a lot better than the previous exams.
 I felt like understanding the questions was  lot easier, although there was a bit of a time crunch towards the end.
 I have a lot more vocab knowledge/it takes less time for me to interpret collegeboard pseudocode.
+However, I still had trouble on pseudocode.
+For me, the code questions took some thinking, and some of them took way longer then they should have.
+For example, I should have been able to logic through them easier, but I wasn't able through.

 Here are some questions I stumbled on: